Blackie Whiteford

 John Penman "Blackie" Whiteford (April 27, 1889 - March 21, 1962) was an American film actor.

 Biography

 In 1903, Whiteford was a seaman between jobs when he was offered a chance to work on The Great Train Robbery film.
 That opportunity launched his cinematic career, which he claimed eventually included more than 2,000 films (though more likely to have been several hundred).
 Whiteford appeared in more than 350 films between 1928 and 1962.
 A career character actor, Whiteford is best known for appearing in 28 films with The Three Stooges between 1936 and 1956.

 Whiteford was reportedly married to Estelle Wills, an actress, though this may have been a so-called common-law marriage.
 Whiteford remarried in 1954 to actress Alma Bennett.
+His interment was at Valhalla Memorial Park Cemetery with an unmarked grave.